National Data Opt-out Programme

 The review was published in July 2016 and recommended the development and implementation across the health and care system of a simple national opt-out which can be easily understood and accessed by individuals.

-Subject to the government response to the NDG review, we're proposing to develop a national data opt-out, for patients to opt out of sharing their personal information for reasons other than their individual care and treatment.
-The national data opt-out will begin to go live on-line and in a non-digital version later this year.
+Following the Government Response to the NDG review we are developing a national data opt-out, for patients to opt out of sharing their personal information for reasons other than their individual care and treatment.
+The national data opt-out will begin to go live on-line and in a non-digital version from March 2018.

 The national data opt-out won't apply to people's individual care and treatment.